r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/clang16/README.txt

 clang 16.0.0 is now used for the main fedora-clang checks, so this is largely historical -- it also highlights some warnings only in clang >= 16.

-References to Rf_length in system headers come from includeing R headers before system headers rather than after: see 'Writing R Extnesions'.
+References to Rf_length in system headers come from including R headers before system headers rather than after: see 'Writing R Extnesions'.

 std:unary_function was deprecated in C+11 and removed in C++17, and finally